dhslab/dhslab/_pages/lab.md

 <br/><br/>

 ![Human Genome](/images/respic/humangenome.jpg){:width="200px"
-  id="" style="float:right; border-radius:0%;background-color:white"} **Research in the Spencer lab is a combination of experimental and computational science with a common theme of genomics.** We have specific expertise in DNA methylation, 3D genome architecture, and HOX gene expression and regulation, although we are broadly interested in
+  id="" style="float:left; border-radius:0%;background-color:white"} **Research in the Spencer lab is a combination of experimental and computational science with a common theme of genomics.** We have specific expertise in DNA methylation, 3D genome architecture, and HOX gene expression and regulation, although we are broadly interested in